grid5000/g5k-api/README.md

   Do not attempt to use the directory directly, as unit test play with the git.rename dir.

 * Get access to a OAR database, unsing one of the two methods described hereafter:

   * Get your hands on a copy of an active database, and install it.
 Don't worry about the error messages when seeding the development database: most of them come from the fact that the database is empty and therefore the drop statements fail.

         $ export OAR_DB_SITE=rennes
 		$ ssh oardb.$OAR_DB_SITE.g5kadmin sudo cat /var/backups/dumps/postgresql/oar2.sql.gz > tmp/oar2_$OAR_DB_SITE.sql.gz
         $ gunzip tmp/oar2_$OAR_DB_SITE.sql.gz
-        vagrant>SEED=tmp/oar2_rennes.sql RAILS_ENV=development rake db:oar:seed
+        vagrant>SEED=tmp/oar2_rennes.sql RAILS_ENV=development bundle exec rake db:oar:seed

   * Or tunnel your way to a live database (as g5k-api only requires read-only access) This is particularly usefull if you want to develop on the UI (but with bad site information).
 You should setup an SSH tunnel between your machine and one of the oardb servers of Grid'5000, so that you can access the current jobs:

         $ # In an other shell, create a tunnel from the vagrant machine to Grid'5000
-		$ # (done as part of rake tunnels:setup)
-        vagrant> ssh -NL 15433:oardb.rennes.grid5000.fr:5432 access.grid5000.fr
+		$ # (done as part of bundle exec rake tunnels:setup) vagrant> ssh -NL 15433:oardb.rennes.grid5000.fr:5432 access.grid5000.fr

         $ # edit the development section of config/defaults.yml to